The Work at Home Job Seeker’s Guide to Scams

 Others are just a scam.
-They’ll claim to have an application fee or something along those lines.
+They’ll have an application fee or something along those lines, with the excuse that they need to make sure you are seriously interested in the job.
 An employer should pay you, and the costs associated with finding new employees should be on them, not on applicants.

 Work at home scams go beyond fraudulent job listings.
 These are some common scams you can learn to recognize without contacting them for more information.

 High Priced Training for Business Opportunity